-- The specimens will continue to be analysed as soon as practicable within the meaning of the legislation. - A sufficient number of the analytical staff will be trained to competent level to carry out the analysis and be capable of providing expert witness testimony on behalf of the Bureau. - The levels of specimen collection kits will continue to be provided to the Gardaí to meet their requirements. - Successful participation in external Proficiency Testing (PT) schemes.
+- The specimens will continue to be analysed as soon as practicable within the meaning of the legislation.
+(Reporting within two weeks) - A sufficient number of the analytical staff will be trained to competent level to carry out the analysis and be capable of providing expert witness testimony on behalf of the Bureau. - The levels of specimen collection kits will continue to be provided to the Gardaí to meet their requirements.
+(6000 kits to be provided annually) - Successful participation in external Proficiency Testing (PT) schemes.